harvester/docs/docs/advanced/longhorn-v2.md

   Set the `Provisioner` of each extra disk to `Longhorn V2 (CSI)`.

-  :::note
+  :::info important

-  Harvester sets the [Longhorn disk driver](https://longhorn.io/docs/1.7.2/v2-data-engine/features/node-disk-support/) to `auto` so that NVMe disks use the SPDK NVMe bdev driver, which provides the best performance.
+  Harvester sets the [Longhorn disk driver](https://longhorn.io/docs/1.7.2/v2-data-engine/features/node-disk-support/) to `auto` so that NVMe disks use the SPDK NVMe bdev driver, which provides the best performance and also supports advanced operations such as trim (also known as discard).

   SSDs and other non-NVMe disks are managed using the SPDK AIO bdev driver, which requires a disk size that is an *even multiple of 4096 bytes*.
 Non-NVMe disks that do not meet this size requirement cannot be added.
+Additionally, the SPDK AIO bdev driver does not support the unmap operation.
+If you are using non-NVMe disks, avoid trimming the filesystem because this results in I/O errors and paused virtual machines.

   :::